10 Visible Signs Your Body Is Releasing Trauma

 Chronic muscle tension can be brought on by suppressed emotions that are the result of unprocessed trauma reactions.
 Trauma sets off the body’s “fight-or-flight” reaction, which causes muscles to tense in anticipation of an emergency.

-The neural system’s reactivity to reminders of trauma decreases as healing advances.
+The neural system’s reactivity to reminders of trauma is being released as healing advances.
 When cortisol and other stress hormones are reduced, muscles can relax again.
 When recuperating from trauma, you can employ deep breathing, progressive muscle relaxation, and meditation as relaxation techniques.

 2. Improved Gut Health